HamzLDN/RemoteDesktop/README.md

 This update i made a new folder for the encrypted socket version under the folder EncryptedVersion.
 However its slightly slow.

+## How to connect to a device outside my network?
+-Using port forwarding, you can direct network traffic from a certain port on your firewall or router to a particular IP address or network device on your home network.
+This enables you to connect a local network device, such as a computer or server, to the internet.

+-Depending on the router or firewall you're using, there may be different steps to enable port forwarding.
+To enable port forwarding on your router, follow these general instructions:

+-1.
+Connect to your router's web interface: The IP address of your router can be found on its user manual or by typing it into a web browser.
+Running the command ipconfig on the Windows command prompt or ifconfig on a Linux or Mac computer will reveal the router's IP address.
+Log in to your router: You will need to enter a username and password to log in to your router.
+If you haven't changed the default login credentials, you can find them in the router's manual or by searching online for the make and model of your router.

+-2.
+Find the port forwarding section: Once you're logged in, look for the port forwarding or virtual server section.
+This section is usually located in the advanced settings or security section of the router's web interface.

+-3.
+Add a new port forwarding rule: In the port forwarding section, add a new rule by specifying the protocol (TCP or UDP), the port you want to forward, and the local IP address of the device you want to forward traffic to.

+-4.
+Save your changes: Make sure to save your changes before you exit the router's web interface.

+-5.
+Test your port forwarding: You can use online tools such as canyouseeme.org to check if your port is open or not.

 ## Next update
 - Increase the performance of the EncryptedVersion of the code.
 - Make the client keep listening for a connection and just not make it disconnect.